ibi/wf-extensions-chart/com.ibi.gantt/README.md

 	"properties": {
-		"sort": null,  // One of 'label', 'start_time', 'stop_time' or null (do not sort) "fixedAxisPeriod": null, // "year", "month", "day", "hour", Default 'automatic' "layout": {
+		"sort": null,  // One of 'label', 'start_time', 'stop_time' or null (do not sort) "fixedAxisPeriod": null, // "year", "month", "day", "hour", Default 'automatic' "autoAxisPeriodLimits": { // each value from the period will be define when the period is auto calculated "year": 5,
+			"month": 4,
+			"day": 1,
+			"hour": 2
+		},
+		"layout": {
 			"max_label_width": 0.3  // Max percentage of overall chart width to allocate to task label list },